 As for my own status as a “Top 50 Journalism Professor,” the final irony is that right around the time the site in question was putting me on its “Top 50” list, the personnel committee at my school was prepared to drop me off its list entirely.
 There were no actual journalism professors involved in the decision, and no one from my other teaching area, Web production, so I didn’t feel too bad.
 I was told I would probably win another year’s contract if I appealed, but I decided not to.

 I’ve had enough “best teacher I’ve ever had” student reviews to feel O.K. about my career here, even though those reviews were the exceptions more than the rule.
+(I had a few “worsts” too.)
 For the past few years I simply haven’t been able to manage a four-course-a-semester teaching load and a schedule of publishing traditional “peer-reviewed” academic articles.
 My own disorganization and some health problems didn’t help.
 Student teaching reviews and conventional publications were all the committee cared about.
+No member of the committee ever visited my class or talked to me about my courses.

 I’ve been better at keeping up with Web-publishing and social-media developments, with hundreds of pages published through my home page and in a half-dozen blogs, a podcast and a Twitter feed.
 But those things didn’t count for much to the non-journalist, non-Web-focused faculty who served on the personnel committee.
 (In contrast, my online media presence is probably what counted most to that link-hungry “Top 50” list site.)

-As a result, I’ve decided to retire from the faculty of Radford University and take a semester or two to get healthy, play more music, and finish the book I’ve been writing online.
+As a result, I’ve decided to retire from the faculty of Radford University and take a semester or two to get healthy, play more music, and continue the “book” I’ve been writing online.
 You can watch its progress at JHeroes.com — Newspaper Heroes on the Air.
 And you can check out my past, present and future at my Stepno.com homepage, or get some day-to-day links by following me at twitter.com/bobstep.
-I may return to teaching in 2014, here or somewhere nearby.